OpenNebula/docs/source/installation_and_configuration/private_marketplaces/market_s3.rst

 Overview
 ================================================================================

 This Marketplace uses an S3 API-capable service as the backend.
-This means Marketplace App images will be stored in the official `AWS S3 service <https://aws.amazon.com/s3/>`__ , or in services that implement that API, like `Ceph Object Gateway S3 <https://docs.ceph.com/en/latest/radosgw/s3/>`__.
+This means Marketplace Appliances will be stored in the official `AWS S3 service <https://aws.amazon.com/s3/>`__ , or in services that implement that API, like `Ceph Object Gateway S3 <https://docs.ceph.com/en/latest/radosgw/s3/>`__.

 Limitations
 ================================================================================